Andros-Spica/PondTrade/README.md

 ## Step 03: Adding noise (*stochasticity*)

 One of the most important characteristics of an agent-based model is stochasticity.
 This means that at least some of the processes are feed by random sequences.
 Methodologically, introducing randomness is a way of accounting for the entire spectrum of possibilities whenever a certain aspect of the model is undertheorized or cannot be controled in real scenarios.
 More importantly, it is justified whenever the modeler believes that the intended behavior is independent of a specific value or order.
 For those with no previous experience with computer science: note that "random" for a computer is not realy like "rolling dices".
 We are in fact getting values of a preordered sequence that is presumbly unrelated to the process at hand.
-The programs creating these sequences are called "random number generators".
+The programs creating these sequences are called "random number generators" (RNG).
+Sequences will be different every time we run our program (*i.e.* simulation), unless we preset the RNG using a specific 'seed' (see http://ccl.northwestern.edu/netlogo/docs/dict/random-seed.html).

 Stochasticity is intrinsic in NetLogo.
 We were already dealing with random processes since step 0, when asking patches to paint themselves.
 You probably did not realize, but the command `ask patches` demands that patches are ordered somehow.
 Think as if you were told to ask all your friends to have a look at your new model.
 Well, but who exactly are you going to ask first?
 NetLogo solves this dilemma automaticaly by randomizing the order of "asking".
 As an exercise, you can open the step 0 model, reduce the velocity of simulation (top of the interface tab), and execute the `create-map` procedure.
 You will observe each patch changing color, one at a time.
+This is also a nice example of using stochasticity to to assure that an aggregated outcome (*i.e.* blue circle) is not a mere artefact of any particular schedulle of processes (*i.e.* the order in which patches change colors).

 But is it so important to have a random order?
 In the cases of step 0 through step 2, it is completely irrelevant.
 Our goal was to draw a blue circle; it does not matter which patch assumes the role of land or water first.
-However, this will became increasingly relevant as we advance in creating a proper agent-based model.
+However, this will became increasingly relevant as we advance in creating a proper agent-based model, because *agents' states DO normally depend on other agents' states*.
+Following the scenario where you want to show your model to your friends, imagine that your friends would talk to each other after one of them have seen your model and that some of them are more talkative and some more respected.
+Can you assume that the order in which you present your model would have no effect on the level of publicity and prestige of your model? *'Don't think so'*, *'Who knows?!'*, *'Don't really care about it'*?
+If these thoughts cross your mind while addressing a process in your model, you are probably better off using stochasticity.

 ### Spray pond

-A perfect circle is great but it is a poor representation of a real water body.
-Also, once we implement the dynamics of the model, it will be quite difficult to explore the effect of geography solely by varying the size of the pond.
+A perfect blue circle is great but it is a poor representation of a real water body.
+Once we implement the dynamics of the model, it will be quite difficult to explore the effect of geography solely by varying the size of the pond.
 The first step to creating more interesting set ups is to add noise to the condition used to determine whether a patch is land or water.
 NetLogo has a family of primitive functions, `random` and alike, that can be used to generate random discrete (integer) and continuos (float) values, following different probability distributions (e.g., uniform, normal, exponential).

 For each patch, we sample a random continuous number, add it to the `minDistOfLandToCenter`, and use as the threshold distance from the center:
 ```NetLogo